 Living in Poundbury

-More than a quarter of a century into the build, there are now more than 4,200 people living and 2,300 people working, in Poundbury.
-There are many community groups, societies and clubs, involving drama, singing, hobbies, the WI, a popular weekly toddler playgroup, gardening and walking.
+Thirty years into the build, there are now more than 4,600 people living and 2,400 people working in Poundbury.
+There are many community groups, societies and clubs, involving hobbies and interests ranging from drama, singing, weekly Parkruns and quilting to the arts, WI, a popular weekly toddler playgroup, gardening and walking.

-There are two different allotments with their own societies and a thriving business community, who often arrange events for local residents such as Christmas markets, Easter egg hunts and community picnics.
+There are two areas of allotments with their own societies and a thriving business community, who often arrange events for local residents such as Christmas markets, Easter egg hunts and community picnics.

 A popular Christian community church relocated to Poundbury in 2018 to provide space for community groups as well as worship.
 Another community space open for reflection is The Quiet Space, set up by the local Christian churches and available to residents, those working at Poundbury and visitors.